Recreational Marijuana May Be Legalized In New Jersey As Of Monday

-New Jersey lawmakers are slated to make a decision regarding whether New Jersey should become the 11th state to legalize recreational marijuana.
-While which way the vote will go remains unclear, it is scheduled to happen on Monday.
+New Jersey lawmakers are slated to make a decision as to whether or not New Jersey should become the 11th state to legalize recreational marijuana.
+While the outcome of the vote still remains unclear, it is scheduled to take place on Monday.

-According to The Morning Call, part of the reason why residents of New Jersey aren’t sure which way the vote will go is because Democratic Gov. Phil Murphy has campaigned for legalization, but his predecessor, Republican Chris Christie, was against it.
+According to The Morning Call, part of the reason why residents of New Jersey aren’t sure which way the vote will go is that Democratic Gov. Phil Murphy has campaigned for legalization, but his predecessor, Republican Chris Christie, was against it.

-If lawmakers decide to legalize recreational weed in the state of New Jersey, it would join the District of Columbia as well as 10 other states that have already legalized cannabis for recreational use.
+If lawmakers decide to legalize recreational weed in the state of New Jersey, it would join the District of Columbia, along with 10 other states, that have already legalized cannabis for recreational use.

-While the New Jersey government is Democratic-led, marijuana legalization is an issue that even divides legislators on the same party.
+While the New Jersey government is Democratic-led, marijuana legalization is an issue that divides legislators in the same party.
 Some members of the Democratic party support the vote, while others have admitted they are not fully committed to saying “yes” just yet.

 What Happens If The Bill Passes?

-If the New Jersey government makes the decision to pass the bill, it would allow residents over the age of 21 to purchase and use up to an ounce of marijuana.
-The bill would result in cannabis being taxes at $42 an ounce.
+If the New Jersey government makes the decision to pass the bill, it would allow residents over the age of 21 to purchase and consume up to an ounce of marijuana.
+The bill would result in cannabis being taxed at $42 an ounce.

-The bill would also require a regulatory commission consisting of five people to be established to set up and oversee the rules and regulations surrounding the legalization within the state.
-The current Governor would be responsible for naming between three to five people to serve for five years on this committee.
+The legislation would also require a regulatory commission consisting of five people to be established, in order to oversee the rules and regulations surrounding legalization within the state.
+The current governor would be responsible for naming between three to five people to serve for five years on this committee.

 According to NJ dot com’s online whip count, 23 out of New Jersey’s 40 senators are now on record opposing the marijuana legalization bill ahead of Monday’s vote.